Shikaga/PitchBlackAnalysis/index.md

 But this is not the direction the film chooses to take.
 It instead becomes much more interesting.
 Johns makes a deal with Riddick, help them, guide them, and he will get his freedom.

-But before we discuss the rest of the film, let us look at the first half.
+But before we discuss the rest of the film, let us look at the first act.

+Warrant Officer First Class
+---

 This is unquestionably Carolyn Fry's movie.

-The film starts, with her waking up from cryosleep in the midst of a disaster.
+The film starts with her waking up from cryosleep in the midst of a disaster.
 While the her co-pilot Owens is still reeling from his sudden awakening, she is immediately into action, trying to land the ship.

 She is then immediately confronted with a choice.
 With the ship crashing, she prepares to purge the passenger cabin.
 Owens talks her down, telling her that he has every confidence in her to be able to land the ship.